Authored by the expert who managed and guided the team behind the Laos Property Pack

 What property types will appreciate the most in Vientiane in 2026?

-As of early 2026, modern apartments and condos with good amenities (security, parking, backup utilities) are expected to appreciate the most among property types in Vientiane.
+As of early 2026, modern serviced apartments and condos are expected to appreciate the most among all residential property types in Vientiane in 2026.

 How will interest rates affect property prices in Vientiane in 2026?

-As of early 2026, elevated interest rates in Laos are acting as the main speed limit on property price growth in Vientiane, keeping appreciation moderate rather than explosive by restricting how much buyers can finance.
+As of early 2026, interest rates in Laos remain elevated compared with the low-rate era, and this is acting as the primary speed limit on how fast property prices in Vientiane can rise.

 What are the biggest risks for property prices in Vientiane in 2026?

-As of early 2026, the three biggest risks for property prices in Vientiane are tighter credit conditions that reduce buyer purchasing power, project delivery delays in development zones like That Luang Lake that could disappoint expectations, and any renewed macroeconomic instability that erodes buyer confidence.
+As of early 2026, the three biggest risks for property prices in Vientiane are a renewed tightening of credit and financing conditions, delays to major development projects like the That Luang Lake SEZ, and a broader macroeconomic setback that weakens household and investor confidence.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Vientiane.